dumux/dumux/examples/shallowwaterfriction/README.md

         initFrictionLaw();
     }
 ```
-We initialize the friction law based on the law specified in 'params.input'.
+We initialize the friction law based on the law specified in `params.input`.
 ```cpp
     void initFrictionLaw()
     {